Distributed-MPC with Data-Driven Estimation of Bus Admittance Matrix in Voltage Control: Data-driven estimation of admittance matrix

-The above data-driven estimation of $\{G_{ik},B_{ik}\mid i\in\mathbb{N},k\in\mathbb{N}_i\}$ removes the need of any a priori knowledge of system parameters (the line resistances and reactances) during the optimization of (\ref{centmpcchvar}) using \textbf{Algorithm} \ref{alg:admm}.
-It simply relies on i) the real-time active and reactive power flow of the transmission lines that are available from SCADA measurements \cite{doeferc}, and ii) the voltage magnitudes and angles that are available from PMU measurements.
-Thereby our proposed methodology is \textit{Data-Driven Distributed MPC (D3-MPC)}.
-The complete steps of the proposed D3-MPC are enumerated in \textbf{Algorithm} \ref{alg:overview}.
+The above data-driven estimation of $\{G_{ik},B_{ik}\mid i\in\mathbb{N},k\in\mathbb{N}_i\}$ removes the need of any a priori knowledge of system parameters (the line resistances and reactances) during the optimization of (\ref{centmpcchvar}).
+It simply relies on the voltage and current measurements, which can be obtained from field measurement devices.
+Also, the direct measurements of real-time active and reactive power flow in case of transmission lines are available from SCADA measurements \cite{doeferc}, and can be utilized in conjunction with the voltage magnitude and angle measurements to solve (\ref{lse}).
+Thereby our proposed methodology can be executed utilizing measurement data, and hence appropriately referred to as \textit{Data-Driven Distributed Predictive Voltage Control (D3PVC)}.
+The complete steps of the proposed D3PVC are captured in \textbf{Algorithm} \ref{alg:overview}.
+Fig.~\ref{ffw} depicts the D3PVC framework, including the underlying information flow for the illustrative example system of Fig.~\ref{f2}.